LoopKit/loopdocs/README.md

 New images should be placed in the "img" directory just below the md-file.

+Example of correct link to image.

 ```markdown
 ![iPhone](img/phones.png)

 ```

-With images it is possible to add extra attributes like width and center.
+With images it is possible to add extra attributes like 'width' and 'center'.

 ```markdown